 This location is housed in the rare book room.
 Items cataloged in the rare book room do not follow the Library of Congress Classification System.
 Most rare book call numbers include: R.B., Collection Name, Year of publication and Number of slot when item was acquired (ex., Gen. 1810.2).
 Collection names include: Gen. (General), Laufer, Ayer, Kunz, Misc.
 (Miscellaneous).

 This collection is also housed in the rare book room and serves as a frequently used reference collection.
 These materials are non-circulating.

 Abbreviated journal titles can be a challenge for researchers.
 Below is a list of various print and electronic resources to help decipher journal abbreviations:

 Electronic Resource Guides

-Created by the University of Illinois at Urbana-Champaign Library
+- Journal Abbreviation Resources on the Web (Created by the University of Illinois at Urbana-Champaign Library)

 Print Resources (available at the Reference Desk)

 - Periodical title abbreviations: by abbreviation / editor, Leland G. Alkire, Jr. ; associate editor, Cheryl Westerman-Alkire.
 Detroit, Mich. : Gale Research Co., c2001.